giselaortt/Tools-for-Anki/README.md

   - OCR: extract text from the PDF's of the Goethe-tests.

 ## Problems to be fixed:
-  - When the same sentence appears twice, the final card contains twice the translation. we want it to contain only 1 tre translations.
   - Slow.

 ### How to use: